CPRet: A Dataset, Benchmark, and Model for Retrieval in Competitive Programming: Technical Appendices and Supplementary Material

 \subsection{Additional Experimental Setup Details}

 For our contrastive pretraining, we use a batch size of 1024, enabled by gradient caching\cite{gradcache} to optimize GPU memory usage.
 The model is trained with a learning rate of $3 \times 10^{-8}$, temperature $\tau = 0.07$, and weight decay of 0.01, using the AdamW\cite{AdamW} optimizer.
 Each query is paired with $m=16$ positive samples, randomly sampled from the dataset.
 If fewer than $m$ positive samples are available, duplicates are used to pad the group.
+The maximum input length is set to 1024 tokens.
 The model is trained for 20 epochs on 8 \texttt{NVIDIA A800} GPUs, taking approximately 70 hours to complete.
 This stage focuses primarily on problem-code representation alignment.
 The resulting model, which demonstrates strong performance on code-related retrieval tasks, is denoted as \textbf{CP-Retriever-Code}.

 To improve the model's performance on problem-problem retrieval tasks, we perform a second-stage fine-tuning using a multi-task setup.
 We combine training data from the \textit{Problem-to-Duplicate} and \textit{Simplified-to-Full} tasks, downsampling each to approximately 1,000 examples to ensure balanced representation.
 The two subsets are then mixed to form the final fine-tuning dataset.
 This stage uses a batch size of 1, learning rate of $2 \times 10^{-6}$, and weight decay of 0.01.
 The model is trained for 1 epoch, which takes approximately 1 hour on a single \texttt{NVIDIA A800} GPU.
 While this model, referred to as \textbf{CP-Retriever-Prob}, slightly underperforms CP-Retriever-Code on code-related tasks, it shows marked improvements in tasks involving problem-level semantic similarity.